Reports of stalking linked to AirTags often follow pattern - NewsBreak

 A new report from VICE Media’s Motherboard by reporter Samantha Cole shared the results of 150 police reports involving AirTags.
 The report states that 50 cases were from women who called police when they received notifications their whereabouts were being tracked.
 Of those, half of the women reported knowing the person tracking them.

 Cole combed through the police reports to document crime associated with AirTags.
-She says many of the reports followed a similar pattern.Apple AirTags raise more stalking concerns
+She says many of the reports followed a similar pattern.Unwanted tracking by AirTags reported in Centre County

 “What stood out to me was probably the consistency throughout the stories that did talk about someone who was stalking them.
 A lot of them followed a really similar pattern where someone had an abusive partner or an ex-partner or a man had become violent after they had broken up and then they’d taken out an Order of Protection against them or gone to the police once and then from there, they started seeing this man around town and wondering how he knew where she was at all times.